WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 UI](https://docs.wallaroolabs.com/book/metrics/metrics-ui.html), and collecting results.

-2) Once provisioning is complete, the next make task: `run-cluster INPUT_LINES=1000000` uses our ansible playbooks to upload application code from `classifier/*` to all 3 machines provisioned above, and then start up a Wallaroo cluster with 7 worker processes per machine.
+2) Once provisioning is complete, the next make task: `run-cluster INPUT_LINES=1000000` uses our Ansible playbooks to upload application code from `classifier/*` to all 3 machines provisioned above, and then start up a Wallaroo cluster with 7 worker processes per machine.

-Next, ansible starts sending 1 million lines of our [synthetic csv data](https://github.com/WallarooLabs/wallaroo_blog_examples/blob/master/provisioned-classifier/bin/send.py), and waits for 1 million lines to arrive at the `data_reciever` process.
+Next, Ansible starts sending 1 million lines of our [synthetic CSV data](https://github.com/WallarooLabs/wallaroo_blog_examples/blob/master/provisioned-classifier/bin/send.py), and waits for 1 million lines to arrive at the `data_reciever` process.
 When those lines arrive, they are compressed, and the cluster is shut down.